ihavethatonvinyl/blog/content/q-and-a/q-a-with-mega-infinity.md

 ---
-title: "Q&A With Mega Infinity "
+title: Q&A With Mega Infinity
 date: 2026-04-10T05:19:00.000-04:00
 summary: Q&A is a sometimes feature here at IHTOV, where someone is given a set of questions about their record collection.
 Today's guests are all from the